-In case a device has no user interface, the manufacturer shall provide the device with a 6-byte registration code, which is also supplied explicitly to the user.
-Such a device provided with a registration code shall search for a MAP bearing this registration code in the auxiliary information field (see clause 8.8.5.9).
-After registration, the device shall memorize (optimally to a non-volatile memory) the domain name communicated in the MAP and the value of DNI, and use it as a target DNI for future registrations.
+In case a node has no interface for configuring a target domain(s), the manufacturer shall provide the node with a 6-byte registration code, which is also supplied explicitly to the user for configuring the domain master.
+If so configured, the domain master shall include this registration code in the auxiliary information field of MAP-Ds to allow the node to join the domain.
+Such a node provided with a registration code shall search for a MAP bearing this registration code in the auxiliary information field (see clause 8.8.5.9).
+After registration, the node shall memorize (optimally to a non-volatile memory) the domain name communicated in the MAP and the value of DNI, and use it as a target DNI for future registrations, and the domain master may remove the registration code from the auxiliary information field of MAP-Ds.

-The list of target domains (configured by the user) may include more than one entry.
-If a node fails to register to one domain from the list, it may try to register to another one (if more than one domain was detected), until the node is either successfully admitted to one of the target domains or runs out of the list.
+In case a node has an interface for configuring a target domain(s), it shall be configured with the target domain(s).
+The list may include more than one entry.
+If a node fails to register to one domain on the list, it shall try to register to another one on the list.

-If no MAP frame meeting the target DNI is found, the node that is not capable of acting as a domain master may continue searching for the target DNI.
+If no MAP frame meeting the target DNI is found, a node that is not capable of acting as a domain master may continue searching for the target DNI.
 A node that is capable of acting as a domain master shall establish a new domain, as described in clause 8.6.6.

-The DEVICE\ID of the registering node shall be set to zero.
-After registration is complete, the DEVICE\ID shall be set to the value assigned by the domain master, as described in clause 8.7.1.1.
+The DEVICE\ID (and OriginatingNode) of the registering node shall be set to zero.
+After registration (for an unsecure domain) or authentication (for a secure domain) is complete, the DEVICE\ID shall be set to the value assigned by the domain master, as described in clause 8.7.1.1.
 A node shall not establish connections until it has been assigned a DEVICE\ID.
 From the first transmitted frame, the node shall comply with the transmission schedule posted in the MAP and shall meet all spectral compatibility requirements described in the PSD-related domain info field of the MAP (SM, PSD mask, Transmission power limit, etc. - See clause 8.8.5.5).